AbishekAnand15/basic-nn-model/README.md

-# Developing a Neural Network Regression Model
+# EX 01 Developing a Neural Network Regression Model
 ### Name: Abishek Xavier A
 ### Reference No: 212222230004
 ## AIM: